 However, the accuracy and reliability of such tests are far from ironclad.
 While no DUI test is perfect, including chemical blood, breath, and urine analysis, nowhere are the faults more apparent than with Standardized Field Sobriety Tests (SFTS), ARIDE, and DRE Protocols.

-The Problem with DUI Field Sobriety Tests
+The Problem with Field Sobriety Tests in DUI Cases

-Using SFST Certification to Defend DUI Clients
+Leveraging SFST Certification to Defend DUI Clients

 It is always helpful when a defense attorney points to procedural errors that may have influenced your arrest and charges.
 In an ideal scenario, your attorney can demonstrate mistakes to the prosecutor before going to court and negotiate an appropriate resolution.
 Regrettably, when dealing with a problem as ingrained as law enforcement using flawed tests to make DUI arrests, sometimes it takes impugning the officer’s understanding to make an impact.